Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-Additionally, we assume that each UAV operates at a different altitude, similar to \cite{park2019distributed}.
+We consider the mission to be comprised of multiple segments and allow a maximum planning time (stopping criterion for the planner) for each segment.
+This resembles real-time applications such as exploration, coverage, or formation control, where only a limited amount of computation time is available for planning trajectories while the remaining time is required for other purposes such as analyzing sensor data or decision making.
+Fig.~\ref{fig:online-mission-timeline} shows how our trajectory planning algorithm is used across multiple segments of the mission.
+The trajectories for the first segment are planned while the system remains stationary.
+For the remaining segments, the trajectories for the upcoming segment are planned while executing the planned trajectory for the current segment.

+We consider the multi-UAV system to consist of ten UAVs: six \textit{primary} and four \textit{bridge}.
+The goal of the \textit{primary} robots is to reach desired positions, whereas the \textit{bridge} robots focus on maintaining connectivity in the system.
+Here we assume that the desired positions are available from a high-level planning strategy (such as exploration or formation control), and pick them randomly for our simulation.
+Additionally, we assume that each UAV operates at a different altitude, similar to~\cite{park2019distributed}.
 We make this assumption in order to alleviate inter-UAV collision constraints and focus on the connectivity maintenance of the system.

-As mentioned in Section \ref{subsec:trajecory-planning}, each UAV $i$ is considered to have a local task represented by a cost function $J_{i,t}$.
-For our simulations we consider the local task of reaching a desired position along with minimizing the control input effort.
-Thus, we use the following cost functions:
+For each UAV, we consider the local task of reaching a desired position along with minimizing the control input effort.
+Thus, $J_{i,t}$ $\forall$ $t \in [0,T]$ in Section~\ref{subsec:trajecory-planning} are set as: